 Centerville has historic charm, quaint shops and easy access to I-70

-Drivers on Interstate 70 recognize the gigantic two-toned candle outside Warm Glow Candle Company as a sure sign that the Ohio border is only 15 minutes away.
-It’s one of several unique shops in Centerville, a community of less than 3,000 people along historic U.S. Route 40.
-The town is part of Antique Alley, a nearly 70-mile stretch of antique dealers that runs from Richmond to Knightstown.
-“On Main Street you have rowhouses from the 1800s, which are beautiful and have a lot of character, and some nice little stores,” says Mary Mayberry, a real estate expert with Coldwell Banker Lingle in Richmond.
+Heading across Interstate 70, drivers recognize the giant candle outside the Warm Glow Candle Company as a sure sign that the Ohio border is only 15 minutes away.
+The candle store is one of several unique shops in Centerville, a community of less than 3,000 people in western Indiana.
+Historic U.S. Route 40 runs through the center of town, forming a small Main Street, and the community is proudly part of Antique Alley, a 70-mile stretch of antique dealers from Richmond to Knightstown.
+“On Main Street, you have rowhouses from the 1800s, which are beautiful and have a lot of character, and some nice little stores,” says Mary Mayberry, a real estate expert with Coldwell Banker Lingle in Richmond.
 “It’s got a good school system for parents who want that smaller community, and it’s close to so many different communities and Interstate 70.”

 Impressive homes on Main Street and new subdivisions

-Some of the town’s stately Federal homes date back to the early 1800s, but most homes were built throughout the 20th century.
+Some of the town’s stately Federal homes date back to the early 1800s, but most homes were built in the 20th century.
 Buyers can also find newly constructed Craftsman-inspired and New Traditional homes in subdivisions and infill housing.
 “Not only is it a mixture of those historic homes on Main Street from the 1800s, but you’ve got your smaller one-level homes on a slab and subdivisions outside in the country on larger lots,” Mayberry says.
-“One of the great things about Centerville is that there’s USDA funding you can qualify for and get 100% financing.”
-Mature trees and sidewalks line the quiet residential streets.
-Compact lots, driveways and garages are standard.
-The median price of a single-family home is $260,000, higher than Richmond’s median of roughly $200,000.
+Mature trees and sidewalks line the quiet residential streets, and driveways and garages are standard.
+The median sale price of a single-family home is $260,000, higher than Richmond’s median of roughly $200,000.
+Plus, thanks to the area's rural location, a federal loan program can help with financing.
+“One of the great things about Centerville is that there’s USDA funding you can qualify for and get 100% financing,” Mayberry says.

 Antiquing indoors and abundant nature at Cope Environmental Center